MTG/melon-playlist-dataset/index.md

 In order to access the dataset go to the [Melon Playlist Dataset download page](https://arena.kakao.com/melon_dataset), after accepting the conditions the link to download each file of the dataset will be available.

+Update 2024-02-12: Kakao Arena is currently unavailable.
+Contact us for further details to access the dataset.

 ### Description of the files